I’ve lived through a lot of different situations.

 Along the way, I became one of the first professional organizers in the country.
 My own struggles as a young wife and mother gave me a deep empathy for my clients.
 I understood what it’s like to be overwhelmed and to not naturally know how to organize.
 I’ve walked alongside countless clients through very tough situations…and watched them come out the other side.

 I’ve been both rich and poor.
 I’ve been both thin and fat.
 I’ve been both sick (I’m a cancer survivor) and healthy.
 I’ve lived in both liberal and very conservative settings.
 After becoming involved in the new age movement, I became a Jewish believer in Jesus.

 Now, looking back over life in my 70s is an interesting thing.
-I’ve learned many lessons along the way and gained a lot of perspective.
+I’ve learned many lessons along the way and gained perspective.
 I’ve lived long enough to understand that situations change.
 Struggles pass.
 What seems hopeless can lead to new discoveries.

-Starting this website has been an interesting venture.
-I’ve had to learn a lot of technology.
+Working on this website has been an interesting venture.
+I’ve had to learn about technology.
 To grow.
 To change.
 I’ve gotten stuck more times than I can count.